 (B.A.
 North Carolina Central University; M.Div.
 Duke Divinity School, D.Min.
 Samuel Dewitte School of Theology), is ordained in the United Holy Church, and she has extensive experience as a hospital and prison chaplain.
 She is currently serving as a Clinical Chaplain at United Hospice in Rocky Mount.

 My greatest challenge is the continuing struggle in the 21st century of being a prophetic voice in an androcentric context.

 Sally G. Bates

-(B.A., Mary Washington College; M.A., UNC-Chapel Hill; M.Div., Duke Divinity School) joined the Divinity School as chaplain in 2002 and she is ordained in the United Methodist Church.
+(B.A., University of Mary Washington; M.A., UNC-Chapel Hill; M.Div., Duke Divinity School) joined the Divinity School as chaplain in 2002 and she is ordained in the United Methodist Church.
 She has particular interest in the intersection of faith and the arts, and Haitian missions.

 Each day, my work challenges me to find different ways to create spaces of hospitality and openness where persons can encounter the Holy.

 (B.S.
 Public Health and MHA, UNC-Chapel Hill; M.Div., Duke Divinity School) is an ordained elder in the North Carolina Conference of The United Methodist Church.
 Currently, she is on study leave and pursuing both a D.Min. in Spiritual Direction (Garrett-Evangelical Theological Seminary) and a second unit of Clinical Pastoral Education.
 Additionally, she will serve as a preceptor in the area of worship at Duke Divinity School in the fall of 2013.